code-312/ceic-jekyll/pages/terms-of-use.md

     responsibility for all activities that occur under your username and password, whether or not you have authorized the activity.</p>'
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: '<h2><strong>6.
+USER CONTENT AND PERSONAL INFORMATION</strong></h2><p>Your
+    grant to Cannabis Equity of the right to verify correctness of registration and services eligibility requirements, print, publish, broadcast and use, worldwide, in any media now known or hereafter discovered and at any time, personal information such as your name, address, picture, voice, likeness and/or biographical information for compliance and promotional purposes without additional compensation and without additional consent.</p><p>The rights granted by you hereunder may not be terminated, revoked or rescinded and are not subject to reversion.
+The rights granted by us may be terminated, revoked or rescinded and are subject to reversion.
+If you become aware that User Content you have submitted includes any material for which you lack the unrestricted right to grant us the rights set forth above without obligations or liability to any party, you agree to promptly provide us with detailed written notice thereof to: Cannabis Equity at: <a href="mailto: info@cannabisequityil.org" title="">info@cannabisequityil.org</a>.</p>'
+  site_page: []

 ---